enkidevs/curriculum/Java/Application Integrity/annotations-i/retention-and-inherited-annotations.md

 ???

-What should the value be of a `RetentionPolicy` be in order for an annotation to be seen only in the source code?
+What should the value of a `RetentionPolicy` be in order for an annotation to be seen only in the source code?

 ???